gilcrest/httplog/README.md

 ##### httputil.DumpRequest

-Set `httputil.DumpRequest.enable` to true in the [HTTP Log Config File](#Log-Config-File) to enable logging the request via the [httputil.DumpRequest](https://golang.org/pkg/net/http/httputil/#DumpRequest) method.
+Set `httputil.DumpRequest.enable` in the [HTTP Log Config File](#log-config-file) or `opts.HTTPUtil.DumpRequest.Enable` in `httplog.Opts` to true to enable logging the request via the [httputil.DumpRequest](https://golang.org/pkg/net/http/httputil/#DumpRequest) method.
 Nothing special here, really - just providing an easy way to turn this on or off.
 Output typically looks like:

 ```bash
 httputil.DumpRequest output: